LJ-Andrade/vt-001/README.md

 # [CHEFF Theme](https://)

 [**Cheff Theme**](https://) is a responsive and light-weight theme.
 Easy to use. <br>
- We include few plugins, only the necesary to look nice but not getting to complicated.
-We aim to make an ultra light code to achieve a optimum performance and nice scroll feeling.
+We include a few plugins, only the necessary to look nice, but not getting too complex.
+We aim to make an ultra light code to achieve an optimum performance and nice scroll feeling.
 And more important to increase the effectiveness of seo positioning practices.

 ## Some features
 > * Beautiful Design \